About Me

 Interests

 During the six months before medical school, I continued working at Johns Hopkins Hospital as a research coordinator in the Department of Pediatrics.
-I led research projects on parents’ trust in messengers of COVID-19-related information, children’s early determinants of illness, and primary care being central to improving both health equity and civic engagement.
+I led research projects on parents’ trust in messengers of COVID-19 information, early determinants of childhood illness, and the role of primary care in advancing health equity and civic engagement.
 I also worked as a Postbaccalaureate fellow in NIDA’s Technology and Translational Research Unit, where I helped leverage natural language processing (NLP) and machine learning to identify stigmatizing social media discussions about substance use.

-Throughout my medical journey, I aspire to continue becoming a better person through each of my patients as well as spearheading surgical outcomes research, medical technology innovation, and advocacy for equitable healthcare and patients’ rights.
+Throughout my medical journey, I aspire to continue becoming a better person through each of my patients while spearheading surgical outcomes research, medical technology innovation, and advocacy for equitable healthcare and patients’ rights.